 Who Are The Mayans?

-The Maya are best known for their calendar, but there is so much more to this fascinating and sophisticated culture.
+Best known for their calendar, the Maya created so much more.
 Maya kings ruled vast regions from huge cities filled with monumental architecture.
 Pyramid temples rose over 200ft, towering above the jungle canopy.
 Tens of thousands of people lived and worked in the cities: court attendants, artisans, farmers, priests, and more.
 Merchants and traders sold and traded their products in large, well-organized markets.
 Astronomers recorded their studies of stars and planets in books that were archived in large palace libraries and engineers laid out cities with remarkable precision.

 There are currently over 7 million Maya in Central America, including roughly half the populations of Guatemala and Belize.
 Maya culture has been preserved through oral and written histories, dances and rituals.
 In many villages, social organization, agricultural practices, technology and beliefs about family life and the agricultural cycle have not changed significantly in hundreds of years.
 Recently schools have begun teaching Maya history in the Mayan language, an important step in preserving the heritage of this remarkable culture.